 The Dangers of Road Rage

 Road rage is a serious problem on America’s roads.
-It’s estimated that road rage contributes to about 66% of all traffic fatalities.
+It’s estimated that road rage contributes to about 66% of all traffic fatalities and motor vehicle accident.
 Road rage can be defined as aggressive or violent behavior exhibited by a road vehicle driver, including anything from verbal abuse to physical violence.

 There are many reasons why road rage occurs.
 One of the most common is simply frustration with other drivers.
 People who are stressed out, running late, or otherwise unhappy with their situation are likelier to lash out at other drivers.
 In some cases, road rage results from a driver feeling like they’ve been wronged or disrespected by another driver.
 This can happen if someone cuts you off in traffic or if they brake-check you.